sdhornet/pokedexcli/LESSONS.md

 This keeps the test fast while proving old entries are removed.

-## `ABOUTME:` file headers (personal convention)
+## `ABOUTME:` file headers

-From global CLAUDE.md: every new source file starts with a 2-line comment block, both lines prefixed `ABOUTME:`, so a `grep "ABOUTME:"` across a project gives you a file-by-file map.
-Not a Go idiom — a Nate idiom.
+From global CLAUDE.md: agent-generated source files can start with a 2-line comment block, both lines prefixed `ABOUTME:`, so a `grep "ABOUTME:"` across a project gives you a file-by-file map.
+Not a Go idiom, and not required for hand-written project files.

 ---